S0B0/gpsumCalc/README.md

 # gpsumCalc
-Simple gematria primus sunm calculator in the terminal
+Simple gematria primus sum calculator in the terminal